 How does this medication work?
 What will it do for me?

-It may also contribute to the prevention of osteoporosis in women when combined with diet, calcium, vitamin D, smoking cessation, and exercise.
+It may also help to prevent osteoporosis for women when combined with diet, calcium, vitamin D, smoking cessation, and exercise.
 The decision to use this medication should be weighed against other options available for the treatment and prevention of osteoporosis.

 Women who have not had a hysterectomy must also take a progestogen while they are taking this medication.